-We hope you enjoy this book - get ready for the next instalment of Pioneers of Progress, as there are plenty more stories of pioneering women in science just waiting to be told...
+We hope you enjoy this story from the book.
+There are seven more to discover in this instalment - get ready for the next instalment of Pioneers of Progress, as there are plenty more stories of pioneering women in science just waiting to be told...